Mobile VPN: Secure remote VPN access to your industrial devices with your smartphone

 What is Mobile VPN?

 It’s a continuous VPN connection set up from your mobile phone.
 Mobile VPN stays connected even when you switch from IXON Cloud to another application.
-The secure VPN tunnel allows you to remotely access your industrial devices via their specific smartphone apps.
+Using industrial remote access, a secure VPN tunnel allows you to remotely access your industrial devices via their specific smartphone apps.

 Why Mobile VPN is a necessary feature